Solution-Focused Conversations in Schools:

 Learning Objectives

-1. Describe how solution-focused conversations can help promote social-emotional learning and transdisciplinary engagement with educators, mental health clinicians, and families in educational settings.
+1. Identify how solution-focused conversations promote social-emotional learning and transdisciplinary collaboration with educators, mental health clinicians, and families in educational settings.

-2. Identify the core solution-focused skills, basic tenets, and how solution-focused conversations are trauma-informed.
+2. Recognize core solution-focused skills, fundamental tenets, and trauma-informed elements of solution-focused conversations.

-5. Apply solution-focused amygdala whispering in educational contexts to assist in counterbalancing intense emotions.
+5. Apply solution-focused amygdala whispering strategies in educational contexts to counterbalance intense emotions.

-6. Demonstrate direct compliments, indirect compliments, coping questions, and amplification of positive differences through solution-focused questioning.
+6. Select appropriate solution-focused questioning techniques, including direct compliments, indirect compliments, coping questions, and amplification of positive differences.

-8. Demonstrate solution-focused goal negotiation, including the best hope question, imagining a satisfying week, and the miracle question within educational settings.
+8. Recognize solution-focused goal negotiation techniques, including the best hope question, imagining a satisfying week, and the miracle question within educational settings.

-9. Compare how solution-focused scaling questions that activate agency differ from problem-focused ones that assess acuity.
+9. Compare solution-focused scaling questions that activate agency to problem-focused ones that assess acuity.

-10. Demonstrate solution-focused questions that “work the scale” to further enhance agency and a plan within educational settings.
+10. Select appropriate solution-focused techniques to “work the scale” to enhance agency and develop a plan in educational settings.

-11. Describe how the solution-focused safety assessment differs from problem-focused risk assessment within educational settings.
+11. Identify how solution-focused safety assessments differ from problem-focused risk assessments in educational settings.

-12. Apply solution-focused questions within follow-up conversations, including when things are better, the same, or worse within the educational setting.
+12. Choose appropriate solution-focused follow-up questions based on whether things are better, the same, or worse in an educational setting.

-14. Write a solution-focused, individualized educational and behavioral plan that can be utilized in an educational setting.
+14. Identify the essential components of a solution-focused individualized educational and behavioral plan in an educational setting.

-15. Discuss the most recent solution-focused research in schools, including with children and families.
+15. Evaluate recent solution-focused research in schools, including studies on children and families.

-16. Describe how solution-focused conversations can be applied to anxiety, ADHD, substance use, and self-care.
+16. Recognize how solution-focused conversations can be applied to anxiety, ADHD, substance use, and self-care in educational settings.

-17. List ten solution-focused games and practice exercises that can be applied within an educational setting.
+17. Identify ten solution-focused games and practice exercises that can be applied within an educational setting.

-18. Critique video case demonstrations that utilize solution-focused interventions to enhance school engagement with educators, youth, and families.
+18. Analyze video case demonstrations that utilize solution-focused interventions to enhance school engagement with educators, youth, and families.

 Course Assessment